vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 ---
 id: grounded-generation-overview
-title: Retrieval Augmented Generation Fundamentals
+title: Retrieval Augmented Generation (RAG) Fundamentals
-sidebar_label: Retrieval Augmented Generation Fundamentals
+sidebar_label: Retrieval Augmented Generation (RAG) Fundamentals
 ---

 import {Config} from '@site/docs/definitions.md';

-## Retrieval Augmented Generation (RAG) fundamentals

 Retrieval Augmented Generation (RAG) ensures that generated content is both verifiable and anchored to the data you supply.
 This minimizes the occurrence